mbeaver502/ArchLinux/README.md

 <a href="#tiling-window-manager"></a>
 ## Tiling Window Manager

 Currently the package lists are installing `awesome` and `qtile`.
 You can switch between them at the `sddm` greeting screen (or whichever greeter you're using).
-The Wayland version `qtile` appears to be broken inside VirtualBox, loading into a black screen.
+The Wayland version of `qtile` appears to be broken inside VirtualBox, loading into a black screen.
 Could be a VM-specific problem.
 The Xorg version of `qtile` loads fine.

 <a href="#hyprland"></a>
 ## Hyprland

 Note that officially Hyprland does not work inside a VM.

 If you're feeling lazy, install [hyprdots](https://github.com/prasanthrangan/hyprdots).
-Additional dependencies for  that can be found in the AUR:
+Additional dependencies for hyprdots that can be found in the AUR:
 - grimblast
 - oh-my-zsh
 - rofi-lbonn-wayland